pipe2442/todoList-javascript/README.md

 ## Getting Started

-1. Open Terminal.
+1. Open your terminal.
-2. Navigate to your desired location to download the contents of this repository.
+2. Navigate to the desired location to download the contents of this repository.
-3. Copy and paste the following code into the Terminal :
+3. Copy and paste the following code into your terminal :
    ```bash
    $ git clone https://github.com/carloso0114/todo-list-js/tree/feature-todo-list
    ```
 4. Run `cd todo-list-js`
-5. Install the needed dependencies
+5. Install your dependencies
     ```bash
     $ npm install
     ```